ndkline/ndkline.com/_projects/irt-home.md

 The elegance of this is that Jeklyl uses the same templating engine, [Liquid](https://shopify.github.io/liquid/), as Shopify.
 This would allow the site to be integrated directly into the Shopify backend as a theme.

 The base theme, [Solar Flair](https://github.com/ndkline/solar-flair), was developed for usage across  [Solar Innovations](https://solarinnovations.com/), [IRT Reels](https://irtreels.com/), [Planning Solar](https://planning.solar/) and [Universal Clamps](https://universalclamps.com/) web presences.
 Because of this consistency we can cache assets, like CSS, JS, images, etc..., for use between sites.
+Also, when a feature is built for one, all properties can also tap into it.

 ### Shopify
 Shopify took the place of our backend for the most part (WordPress with WooCommerce).
 All the business functions are isolated within this system.